So here we are 10 years after the first post was published.

 It has been a bit of a rollercoaster though throughout the whole journey, I find that I fall in and out of love with blogging and all it brings.
 I don’t think anyone who has not blogged or been behind the scenes of a blog can appreciate just how much effort goes into keeping a blog running.
 From the admin, updates, emails, theme changes and all in between.
 Blogging changes so much every few months, you have to learn to adapt a little and take on board what you read and are told.

 There is so much more to it than just that though and this all comes down to what you want to take away from your blog.
 If you are just using your blog as a platform to share your thoughts and journey, then don’t worry about everything else.
 Use the blank page to share your thoughts and accept it takes you where it doesn’t.
 For those of you who want to blog to make a difference and to maybe earn some money or even an income, you will need to take on board a lot more of what you are told and absorb every bit of information that you need to make it a success.

-There is so much I’ve learnt throughout the years though and here is just a few words of wisdom to share.
+There is so much I’ve learned throughout the years though and here are just a few words of wisdom to share.

 Can you actually make money from blogging?

 I get asked this question so many times and the simple answer is yes.

 Like I said above though, you need to put the work in to get this.
 It doesn’t just happen overnight and it requires some effort but everyone can make money from their blog if they want to.
 If you have a passion for food and are considering a food blog, here are some ways that food bloggers make money.

 It has taken me a long time to work out what I want to achieve from blogging and how to get there, but once you crack it, blogging can be so rewarding and this is on lots of different levels.
 I am very grateful for being able to do this on a regular basis and appreciate all the opportunities this has given us as a family over the last 10 years, now here to our next 10 years!

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link